 Getting back on track

 Now we begin to tackle the specific issues – sex, money, kids, time, in-laws and anything else that comes up.
-Couples counselling helps by introduced you to new skills and tools that enable them to begin resolving long standing issues and concerns.
+Couples counselling helps by teaching skills and tools that enable you to begin resolving long standing issues and concerns.
 The biggest complaint I get from couples that have been in counselling previously is that they didn’t get the tools that worked outside the counsellor’s office.
 All couples must be able to express dissatisfaction, however, they must learn how do it effectively, that is, in a way that’s responsible.

 Imagine…having a fantastic relationship!

 Many people believe that marriages fail due to factors such as dishonesty, affairs, conflict, etc. Not true.
 Most marriages fail because of unfulfilled expectations.
 We expect a lot from marriage these days and it’s often more than the marriage can deliver.
 We want friendship, passionate sex, exciting dreams, super kids, and…and…and on and on it goes.
 The reality is that the relationship that was great in the beginning gets lost to other competing priorities – kids, work, the internet, smart phones and everything else.
 The foundation of the family, the marriage, gets whatever is left over, often not much.

 Once you’ve got the tools and skills necessary for long term success and if you want an extraordinary relationship, you must use them!
 You must make your relationship a priority.
 Otherwise you’ll settle for mediocrity at best, divorce at worst.